mohitk05/my-website/posts/2020/k-clustering-kruskal.md

 Trivially, the running time for this algorithm would be _O(m + n)_, _m_ being the number of edges and _n_ being the number of vertices in _G_.
 This is because there is one `for` loop of size `m` and the step for checking if there are cycles in _T_ takes _O(n)_ time.

-As Tim Roughgarden frequently reminds what an algorithm designer should ask themselves - **Can I do better?** And the answer usually is yes.
+As Tim Roughgarden frequently reminds what an algorithm designer should ask themselves - **Can we do better?** And the answer usually is yes.
 For Kruskal's algorithm, speedup is possible in the step where cycle existence is checked.
 To overcome the _O(n)_ time for this step, a data structure called **Union-Find** is used.

 Union-Find structure stores objects in the form of disjoint sets, i.e. it holds a particular number of sets which have objects in them.
 And it provides two operations: